 Having been knocked out so early in the round gave me the opportunity to check out the competition first hand..

 It was good to be able to meet all the fans as we all stayed back long after the event was over, signing our poster and cards.
 I guess I found it therapeutic as I felt a lot better after.
-However it was good I went through what I did as it prepared me for 2010 proved which is about to be most disastrous year yet
+However it was good I went through what I did as it prepared me for 2010 proved which is about to be most disastrous year yetdsc03534

 Goodyear Formula Drift Malaysia Part 2: Qualifying